To empower the next generation of courageous changemakers who will protect our most important life-giving resources: our ocean and our climate.

 WHY DO WE NEED S.O.S.
 WAVEMAKERS?

 Since the release of the October 2018 UN IPCC Report giving little more than a decade to prevent unstoppable climate catastrophes from impacting their shared future, millions of young people on every continent have rallied to speak truth to power demanding immediate transformative solutions.
-Despite Santa Cruz County’s proud history of social and environmental activism, this movement has been slower to take hold here than in other places around the globe.
+This movement has been slower to take hold in the U.S. and our region than in other places around the globe.

 3 Potential Hindrances to U.S. Youth Eco-Activism